ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 #### Response Message required from Name Picker to add recipients
 There are two methods to add recipient(s) from the name picker.
 One is to add a single recipient to whichever of **To**, **Cc** or **Bcc** input fields is currently selected.
 The other is to add recipients to **To**, **Cc** and **Bcc** input fields all together in one action.
-The second method is introduced in Verse on-Premises 1.0.4 and is available in Verse on-cloud as well.
+The second method is introduced in Verse on-Premises 1.0.4 and is avaiable in Verse on-cloud as well.

 &nbsp;